joonyoungleeduke/MatchMe/README.md

 **There is a lot to fix with this project!
 It is a fun full-stack side project that you can fork and refine as much or as little as you want.
 It was made in the short time of a Hackathon and is akin to a MVP.**

+**This also means that there is no protection for the Django secret keys used here... because they are meant to be local only servers for development!**

 ## Project Structure

 Each of MatchMe-New and MatchMe-HackMIT consist of a server repository (Django) and client side (React).
 Their core difference is that MatchMe-New is a branch to test out GraphQL with Django and React.
 It is NOT intended to be run locally, whereas MatchMe-HackMIT can be run locally.